WaterfOWLS/motors/readme.txt

 To run the code:
   roscore
   <new bash>
-  rosrun raspberrypi motor_comm_node.py
+  rosrun motors motor_comm_node.py

  This will run the node.

-To change the values sent to motor use: rostopic pub -r 1 motor_power raspberrypi/MotorPower 0.1 0.1
+To change the values sent to motor use: rostopic pub -r 1 motor_power motors/MotorPower 0.1 0.1

  This sends 10% power to both motors and updates at a rate of 1 Hz